Taher1322/Taher1322/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Silicon Labs EFR32 Blue Gecko Bluetooth Starter Kit
+- 🔭 I’m currently working on Qualcomm QCC5141, developing peripheral drivers, test methods using PyDbg and GATT BLE services
-- 🌱 I’m currently learning Embedded Firmware and Bluetooth Mesh Technology
+- 🌱 I’m currently learning firmware development and hardware designing
 - 😄 Pronouns: He/Him